sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture.md

 Session data is stored in redis.

+#### Scaling

 Typically there are multiple replicas running in production to scale with load.

+frontend tends to use a large amount of memory.
+For example our search architecture does a scatter and gather amongst the search backends in the frontend.
+The gathering of results can result in a lot of memory usage, even though the final result set returned to the user is much smaller.
+There are a few more examples of these since our frontend has a monolithic architecture.
+Additionally we haven't optimized for memory usage since it hasn't caused us issues in production since we can just scale it out.

 ### github-proxy ([code](https://github.com/sourcegraph/sourcegraph/tree/master/cmd/github-proxy))